sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 }
 ```

-And for reasons we don't need to worry about now, we need to add the following
+And for reasons we don't need to worry about now, we have add a brief
-line somewhere in the module so `Dist::Zilla` can build our module:
+description with the following line so `Dist::Zilla` can build our module:

 `# ABSTRACT: Quick Greetings for the world`

-Your `Greetings.pm` file should look like this:
+So your `Greetings.pm` file should look like this:

 ```
 use strict;